 Weighted (ie, inverse probability of treatment weighting, IPTW) time-to-event analyses (eg, Cox proportional hazards) will compare failure of the effectiveness criteria, for the index medication classes (TNFi or IL-17i) versus tofacitinib.
 Estimates (eg, hazard ratios) with 95% CIs will be provided.
+If the Cox model is not feasible (e.g., the algorithm fails to converge), an acceptable alternative model is logistic regression.

-Weighted (IPTW) generalized linear models (GLM) (or two-part model) with for instance Generalized Estimating Equations (GEE) for correlated data (for the AxSpA sample) will be applied for continuous measures (eg, Poisson distribution for count measures and gamma distribution for costs).
+Weighted generalized linear models (GLM) (or two-part model) with for instance Generalized Estimating Equations (GEE) for correlated data (for the AxSpA sample) will be applied for continuous measures (eg, Poisson distribution for count measures and gamma distribution for costs).